Chart Color Schemes

 Edwardstown was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Edwardstown's population showed high cultural diversity, with 32.0% born overseas and 30.0% speaking a language other than English at home.
-Christianity was the predominant religion at 37.3%.
-Hinduism had a higher representation in Edwardstown at 6.7%, compared to Greater Adelaide's 2.8%.
+Edwardstown had a higher cultural diversity than most local areas, with 32.0% of its population born overseas and 30.0% speaking a language other than English at home.
+Christianity was the predominant religion in Edwardstown, accounting for 37.3% of its population.
+Hinduism showed significant overrepresentation in Edwardstown, comprising 6.7%, compared to 2.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity